 The next story sees Happosai up to his old tricks, and this time, he’s trying to make the incense of spring sleep.
 Akane is affected by the incense, but the effects don’t hit her until she’s in class at school.
 Hilarity ensues as she acts out in real life what she’s doing in her dreams.

 The final story in this volume focuses on Shampoo and Mousse.
 After a mishap happens between them, Mousse thinks he’s under the curse of the three-year smile of death.
 Ranma and Akane get involved to try to help Mousse.
-Of the six stories that appear in this volume, this was my lead favorite.
+Of the six stories that appear in this volume, this was my least favorite.
 It just seemed to be a little weak in comparison to the other stories that appear in this volume.

 Overall, Volume 32 is a pretty good read, especially for the later volumes of the Ranma 1/2 series.
 It’s nice to see more emphasis on Akane and Ranma, as well as finally seeing something happen in regards to the storyline with Ranma’s mother.
-There’s only four more volumes left of the series, and hopefully they’re all as strong as this one was.
+There are only four more volumes left of the series, and hopefully they’re all as strong as this one was.

 Additional posts about Ranma 1/2: